fangger4396/energon_example/cement.md

 + **Building Electricity**

 ## Example 1: Using Genome Data with Energon for Model 1
-You may feer intractable at the first glance.
+You may feel intractable at the first glance.
 Here, we provide a tool [**Energon**][energon] may assist you.
 The following steps can guide you go through the entire process.

 ### 1. Install the Energon tool and datasets
 Firstly, lick [here][download2] to download the Energon tool from google driver to local.
 Decompress the zip file and you find the dir structure looks like this: